f3rm/f3rm/README.md

 ### Running out of GPU memory

-If you are running out of memory when using the viewer, try to decrease the rendering resolution.
-In the Nerfstudio viewer, you can change the `Max Res` under Render Options.
 This codebase was tested on a RTX3090 with 24GB of GPU memory.
-We observe a peak memory usage of ~18GB when training a CLIP feature field and using the viewer with a `Max Res` of 512.
+We observe a peak memory usage of ~6GB when training a CLIP feature field **without** using the viewer.
+When the viewer is used in conjunction with training, the peak memory usage is ~12GB.

+If you are running out of memory when using the Nerfstudio viewer, try:

+1. Decreasing the number of rays per batch when rendering by using the `--pipeline.model.eval-num-rays-per-chunk 8192` flag when running `ns-train`.
+    - The default rays per chunk is 16384, which uses ~12GB of memory (at `Max Res = 512`).
+    - 8192 rays per chunk uses ~10GB memory.
+Decreasing this number will further reduce memory usage, at the cost of slower rendering.
+2. Decrease the rendering resolution in `Max Res` under Render Options in the Nerfstudio viewer.

 If you are running out of memory during any other stages, please open a GitHub issue and we will try to help.